-Please note that unlike Linux, Windows also counts the 14-byte ethernet header as part of the packet size.
-When configuring SceneScan to use a 9000 bytes MTU, a Windows computer should thus be configured to use a 9014 bytes packet size.
+Please note that unlike for Linux, some Windows network drivers also count the 14-byte ethernet header as part of the packet size.
+When configuring SceneScan to use a 9000 bytes MTU, a Windows computer might require a 9014 bytes packet size.